Winegrowing

 Quality of the appellation

-The prestige of the appellation (AOP, AOC) plays a crucial role in the value of the wine and the land.
-Major appellations such as Bordeaux, Burgundy and Champagne generally offer better prospects of profitability.
-The prestige of these appellations makes them very difficult to acquire, because of the budget required and the total confidentiality of the files.
+The prestige of the appellation (PDO, AOC) plays a crucial role in the valuation of the wine and the land.
+Major appellations such as Bordeaux, Burgundy or Champagne generally offer better prospects of profitability.
+The prestige of these appellations nevertheless makes their acquisition very difficult, both because of the budget required and because of the complete confidentiality of the transactions.

 Operating costs